wjassim/WARP-Q/README.md

 python warpq.py --mode predict_file --org ./audio/p239_021.wav --deg ./audio/p239_021_evs.wav --mapping_model ./models/RandomForest/Genspeech_TCDVoIP_PSup23.zip
 ```

 The provided code computes raw WARP-Q scores.
-It also maps them onto the standard MOS rating using a mapping model given by --mapping_model argument. <!--As proposed in [2], there are different models available.
+It also maps them onto the standard MOS rating using a mapping model as explained in the following section. <!--As proposed in [2], there are different models available.
 More details about these models will be provided soon. -->

 ## Score Mapping
 The original implementation of WARP-Q provides quality scores with negative correlations, i.e., lower rating means better quality, as this metric is designed based on  subsequence alignment costs of speech signals.
-To make WARP-Q scores compatible with that of other standard quality metrics, in [1], we explored the possibility of mapping these scores onto standard MOS ratings using ML algorithms.
+To make WARP-Q scores compatible with that of other standard quality metrics, in [1], we explored the possibility of mapping these scores onto standard MOS ratings (higher rating means better quality) using ML algorithms.
 Several models have been employed and evaluated.

 In this repository, we provide mapping models based on two ML algorithms:
 - Deep neural networks with a sequential stack of three dense layers